alsitebro/Avo-AspNet-Identity-MongoDB/README.md

 ASP.NET Identity 2.x has matured at version 2.2.1 and the ASP.NET team is now focused on [3.x for ASP.NET Core](https://github.com/aspnet/Identity/).

-[Tugburk Ugurlu](https://github.com/tugberkugurlu/AspNetCore.Identity.MongoDB) currently maintains a MongoDB provider if you're interested in that.
+[Tugburk Ugurlu](https://github.com/tugberkugurlu/AspNetCore.Identity.MongoDB) currently maintains a MongoDB provider for ASP.NET Core Identity if you're interested in that.

 I did this first as part of a learning process, then thought I'd share it with the community.